 Bike

-Athletes will exit T1 to begin the first of the two laps of the Ventum 90km Bike Course by immediately heading South towards the mecca of cycling within Melbourne – Beach Road.
-The clockwise course will take cyclists South along Melbourne’s coast as they get to chance to take in views of the iconic Half Moon Bay and past the Southern point of Beaumaris before turning around just prior to the Mordialloc surf club.
-Athletes will follow Beach Road back to St Kilda before turning around for lap 2 in front of Catani Gardens.
+Athletes will exit T1 to begin the first of the two laps of the 90km ZOOT Bike Course by immediately heading North for a short ride before turning South towards the mecca of cycling within Melbourne – Beach Road.
+The clockwise course will take cyclists South along Melbourne’s coast as they get to chance to take in views of the iconic Half Moon Bay and past the Southern point of Beaumaris before turning around just prior to the Mordialloc Life Saving Club.
+Athletes will follow Beach Road back to St Kilda before turning around for lap 2 just North of Catani Gardens.
 The fast, flat and scenic course is some of the best cycling that Melbourne has to offer!

 Run

-The 21.1km Hoka One One run course takes athletes along the St Kilda & Elwood waterfront for a scenic and flat 2 lap anti-clockwise course, with amazing views of the Melbourne CBD.
-Runners will head out South onto Pier road which will link them up with the waterfront Bay Trail path while they run the length of St Kilda Beach and down to the turnaround, past Point Ormond in Elwood.
+The 21.1km HOKA run course takes athletes along the St Kilda & Elwood waterfront for a scenic and flat 2 lap clockwise course, with amazing views of the Melbourne CBD.
+Runners will head out South onto Pier road which will link them up with the waterfront Bay Trail path while they run the length of St Kilda Beach and down to the turnaround, just past Elwood Beach.
 Runners will then head North back to Catani Gardens where they will start their second lap.
-On the second lap inbound towards Catani Gardens, runners will take a right then a left hand turn as they head down the iconic palm tree lined finish line.
+On the second lap inbound towards Catani Gardens, runners will take a left then a right hand turn as they head down the iconic palm tree lined finish line.

 Swim: BAY